anonymokata/92e6588c-527c-11ea-8ced-ca1ec53b252b/README.md

 1. Editing over characters that are the same, still returns @.
 For example, if the Paper reads "H llo" where "e" has been erased.
 Editing with the string "ello" will make the paper read "He@@@" despite the fact that the "llo" of the original paper and the edit text are the same.

 2. Editing with a text string that is longer than what has already been written changes all excess to "@".
-For example, if the paper reads "Hell " where "o" has been replaced, and the edit text is "o!!!" the resulting Paper text will be "Hello@@@".
+For example, if the paper reads "Hell " where "o" has been erased, and the edit text is "o!!!" the resulting Paper text will be "Hello@@@".

 In a true implementation, it is my opinion that these issues should be resolved, but for the purposes of the Kata, I have left them as is.

+Thank you for taking the time to review my Kata!
+If you can provide detailed feedback, I would greatly appreciated it, as I am always looking to improve my TDD and general coding abilities.